 The EU Anti-Trafficking Coordinator, Dr Myria Vassiliadou, is responsible for improving coordination and coherence among EU institutions, EU agencies, Member States and international actors and developing existing and new EU policies to address trafficking in human beings.

-She also monitors the implementation of the new and integrated EU Strategy towards the Eradication of Trafficking in Human Beings (2012-2016) and provides overall strategic policy orientation for the EU's external policy in this field.
+Dr. Vassiliadou is based at the European Commission.
+She has monitored the implementation EU Strategy towards the Eradication of Trafficking in Human Beings (2012-2016) and provides overall strategic policy orientation for the EU's internal and external policy in this field.

 She holds degrees in Sociology and Social Research and a doctorate in Sociology from the University of Kent at Canterbury, UK.
 She has also held a Research Fellowship at the Solomon Asch Centre for Study of Ethnopolitical Conflict, at the University of Pennsylvania.

 For over a decade, Dr. Vassiliadou worked as an Assistant Professor of Sociology at the University of Nicosia.

 She worked in the European Commission in the Directorate General for Research for three years monitoring research projects in the area of social sciences and humanities.